rubisco-sfa/ILAMB/doc/overview.rst

 ``CERES_CLM40cn.nc``.
 You can use ``ncdump`` or ``ncview`` (from NetCDF Tools) to examine the contents of these files.

+The ``Confrontation`` also handles the plotting and generation of HTML output pages, but this is a more advanced aspect of the object, detailed in its interface, shown `here
+<_generated/ILAMB.Confrontation.Confrontation.html>`_.

 Summary
 -------

-While there is much more to learn in understanding the ILAMB python package, these are the basic objects and concepts you will need to master to implement new benchmarks and analysis.
-The basic idea is that we have encapsulated the notion of benchmark datasets and their accompanying analysis into a class which operates on the results of a model run.
+While there is much more to learn in understanding the ILAMB python package, these are the basic objects and concepts you will need to grasp to implement new benchmarks and analysis.
+The basic idea is that we have encapsulated the notion of benchmark datasets and their accompanying analysis into a ``Confrontation`` class which operates on the ``ModelResult`` represented as a ``Variable``.
 What we have done here manually is part of what happens inside ``driver.py`` which we executed in previous tutorials.